LeoCR/SAML-2.0-with-Node.js-and-Okta/README.md

     ALGORITHM=sha2
     SECRET_KEY=super_secret_key
 ```

+5. Finally run this command in your terminal: `npm run start` or `npm run dev`

 # How to test it?
 You should navigate to `http://localhost:3012/dashboard` and it should redirect to a login Okta form.
 Once that you have already inserted your credentials it should allow you visit the `http://localhost:3012/dashboard` page.